Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 | Storage stability | 30 days refrigerated | 14 days refrigerated | 28 days refrigerated |

-BPC-157 represents the best first-line choice for patients with acute tendon or ligament injuries, chronic tendinopathies, or post-surgical healing optimization.
+BPC-157 represents the best first-line choice for patients with acute tendon or ligament injuries, chronic tendinopathies, or post-surgical healing improvement.
 Its strong clinical evidence, excellent safety profile, and rapid onset make it ideal for athletes or active individuals seeking faster return to activity.

 The peptide works particularly well for Achilles tendinopathy, tennis elbow, rotator cuff injuries, and post-arthroscopic recovery.
 Patients who prefer daily dosing and don't mind frequent injections often achieve excellent results with BPC-157 protocols.